WoPoss-project/Pygmalion/README.md

 The current design is relatively efficient to hold all the information, but enhancements are needed (see [Issues](#issues)).
 Also, the attractiveness of the design could be increased by adding other animation effects like motion.

-The possibility to create a “rich” version and a even more synoptic one could be consider.
+The possibility to create a “rich” version and a even more synoptic one could be considered.